Breton Democratic Union

-The Breton Democratic Union has held three seats on the Regional Council of Brittany since March 2004.
-A fourth seat was held by Christian Troadec, mayor of Carhaix who, although not a member of the organization was considered close to it.
-He chose, however, to leave the regional majority the 18 December 2008 over the hospital of Carhaix question.

-The UDB is allied with Europe Ecology – The Greens (EELV) and is a member of the European Free Alliance (EFA).

-In March 2010, via their electoral alliance, Europe Ecologie Bretagne (EEB), the UDB won four seats on the council of the French administrative region of Brittany.
-The Socialist Party (PS) refused to align themselves with EEB to fight the second round of the election – the result being that the UDB is not represented in government.
+The Breton Democratic Union has presently four seats in the Regional council of Brittany.

 History

 Foundation

 The UDB was founded in 1964 in Rennes by a group of about fifteen young people, most of them students, often from cultural organizations (Ar Falz, Bagadou, etc.) and influenced by socialist ideas.
-They included Ronan Leprohon (1939–2017).
+They included Ronan Leprohon (1939–2017) and Pierre Le Moine (1927–2023).

-The majority belonged to the MOB organization which also included former militants of Breton Nationalist Party and supporters of French Algeria, which was a cause of tensions.
+The majority belonged to the "Mouvement pour l'organisation de la Bretagne" organization which also included former militants of Breton Nationalist Party and supporters of French Algeria, which was a cause of tensions.

 The first congress of the UDB took place in December 1964 in Quimper, with a mere 18 participants.

 The UDB was founded in opposition to the practice of torture in Algeria and compared the decolonization of the Maghreb to Brittany.

 The structure of the new party was then close to that of those of the far-left with a strict internal discipline.
 Its charter, elaborated in 1964, supported a planned economy and the creation of a European Federation.
 It claimed to be hostile to militarism and colonialism, which was an innovation in the Breton movement at the time.

 The creation of the UDB marked a rupture in the history of the Breton nationalist movement which, until then, was rather right-wing.

 It took part in the 1965 local elections.
 Jean-Paul Berre was elected on a list of the Union of the left dominated by the French Communist Party in Guilvinec and becomes deputy-mayor and first elected official of the UDB.